rahul-gharat/dronahq-docs/docs/reference/actionflow-blocks/start-gps-location-tracking.md

 Start GPS Location Tracking allows app to continuously track the device's geographical location, even when the app is in the background or the device is in sleep mode.

 :::info NOTE
 Support is available only in Android and iOS apps.
 This action is not applicable for preview and is functional only in the published app.
-Additionally, Android and iOS versions 8.3.27 and above are supported.
+Additionally, Android versions 8.3.34 & above and iOS versions 8.3.27 & above are supported.
 :::

 ### Steps to Use